 The other day I came across an article that I wrote many moons ago.
 I am now pleased to be publishing a lightly edited version of that original anatomy of rhetoric, which I thought I’d lost forever.

 There’s always going to be a healthy tension between form and content; not least because forms can be easily misinterpreted.
-For instance, we don’t see past art the same way the ancients did, and pictures, unlike words, do not explain their own meaning.
+For instance, we don’t see past art the same way the ancients did and pictures, unlike words, do not explain their own meaning.
 Also, the poor speaker is prone to provide too much detail, while the good one sometimes promotes form over substance.
-There’s something in the old saying, buyer beware, and look at things in context.
+There’s something in the old sayings buyer beware and look at things in context.
 But before I digress more, let’s examine how rhetoric marries form with content in the context of the objective that’s set for it.

 These same body of rules governing the formation of rhetoric remain as relevant today to persuaders (people with ideas and things to sell) as ever they did.
 To see how they combine to influence outcomes, let’s survey them.